Unrepl/unrepl/README.md

 Imagine a protocol so flexible that you can upgrade it to anything you want.

-This protocol exists it's a REPL.
-A standard repl (clojure.main or the socket repl) are not perfect for tooling but they provide a common minimal ground: an input and output streams of characters.
+This protocol exists, it's a REPL.
+A standard repl (clojure.main or the socket repl) is not perfect for tooling but it provides a common minimal ground: an input and output streams of characters.
 Both can be hijacked to install your own handler, including another REPL better suited for its client.

 REPL: the ultimate content negotiation protocol!

 The present repository suggests representations for machine-to-machine REPLs and provides a reference implementation.

-A REPL by nature is a very sequential process: it reads then evals, then prints and then starts over.
+A REPL is, by nature, a very sequential process: it reads, then evals, then prints, and then starts over.
 One REPL = One thread.
 Concurrency is achieved by having several REPLs.

 A REPL is also stateful, it is a connected protocol, so the context doesn't need to be transferred constantly.

 A REPL is meant for evaluating code.

-It follows that some tooling needs (e.g. autocompletion) may be better serviced by a separate connection which may not be a REPL (but may have started as a REPL upgraded to something else).
+Some tooling needs (e.g. autocompletion) may be better serviced by a separate connection, which should not necessarily be a REPL (but may have started as a REPL upgraded to something else.)

 Parts of this specification assumes two REPLs: the main (or user) REPL and the control (or client) REPL.